muziejus/javascripting-english-major/9-dataset.md

 permalink: /9-dataset
 ---

-Our excitement should be growing as finally, we stop making play pages and actually build a self-contained digital version of a text you may already know (or will see soon in your academic career), the “[General Prologue](https://en.wikipedia.org/wiki/General_Prologue)” of *The Canterbury Tales*—or at least the first 18 lines.
+Your excitement should be growing as finally, you will stop making play pages and actually build a self-contained digital version of a text you may already know (or will see soon in your academic career), the “[General Prologue](https://en.wikipedia.org/wiki/General_Prologue)” of *The Canterbury Tales*—or at least the first 18 lines.
 Here they are, in their late 14th century Middle English grandeur: